Contact us whenever you need it! +1 855 997 0206Contact hours: Mon-Fri 8am - 10pm ET

 You can also add changes (or addendums) to the contract, for example, raising the price of rent

-The tenant must be given formal notice in with a Rent Increase Notice.
+The tenant must be given formal notice with a Rent Increase Notice.
 This document must be given with a certain amount of notice based on the state where the property is found.

 During the tenancy, if the tenant fails to make rental payments, you can take action.
 Send a Late Rent Notice to the tenant and if they continue to fail to pay, you can begin eviction proceedings.